Bonus Code WIN$100

 The SkyCam was first used at Super Bowl LI (51) on February 5, 2017.

-In the big game at NRG Stadium in Houston TX between the New England Patriots and the Atlanta Falcons, fog settled in and the game began to be increasingly difficult to see.
+In the big game at NRG Stadium in Houston, TX between the New England Patriots and the Atlanta Falcons, the largest comeback in Super Bowl history occurred, with the Pats overcoming a 28–3 deficit to come up with the 34-28 win.

 The NFL hadn’t used it extensively up to that point because of “some of the system’s limitations,” but they had happened to have set it up at NRG prior to the game.